symfony/symfony-docs/cookbook/service_container/event_listener.rst

 .. index::
+   single: Events; Create listener
-   single: Events; Create listener, Create subscriber
+   single: Create subscriber

 How to Create Event Listeners and Subscribers
 =============================================